 Some people believe that Delta-8 is like Delta-9 THC minus the anxiety.
 Numerous articles claim that Delta-8 THC provides a psychoactive effect without inducing paranoia.

-These negative encounters are likely because people are taking too high of a dose.
 Without proper education beforehand, Delta-8 THC can have adverse effects that can last for up to 12 hours.

 But the psychoactive effect that people encounter will differ from the one that Delta-9 THC provides.
 From my personal experience, Delta-8 THC produces a more clear-headed feeling.